A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

 \subsubsection{The first selection structure}

 The (\ref{ADRCP}) is neither a relaxation nor a restriction of the (\ref{DRCP}) in general.
-In the initialization process, we choose any initial finite or empty set $Y_i^0\subset Y_i$ and any initial restriction parameter $\epsilon^0_i>0$ for each agent.
+In the input step, we choose any finite or empty set $Y_i^0\subset Y_i$ and any initial restriction parameter $\epsilon^0_i>0$ for each agent.
 Since there are relatively large restriction parameters $\epsilon^k_i$ in the first few iterations of Algorithm \ref{alg:DRCP}, the global feasible set $\mathcal{F}^k$ of the (\ref{ADRCP}) may be an empty set, in which case, specifically, there exist two situations for the (\ref{ADRCP}): one is that the local feasible set of a certain agent is empty, and the other is that the local feasible sets of all agents are non-empty while their intersection is empty.
-We use the DRG algorithm to solve the (\ref{ADRCP}).
+We use Algorithm \ref{alg:3} to solve the (\ref{ADRCP}).
 For the first situation, each agent is forced to terminate and cannot obtain a solution.
-For the second situation, all agents update their states infinitely since the consensus stopping condition (\ref{stopping_criterion1_a}) fails to be satisfied.
+For the second situation, all agents update their local estimates infinitely since the consensus stopping condition (\ref{stopping_criterion1_a}) fails to be satisfied.

-In Section \ref{sec:Finite Time Termination}, we combine the DPG algorithm with the finite-time termination method to enable each agent to find an approximate optimal and consensus solution of the (\ref{ADRCP}) within finite time slots under Assumption \ref{Assumption ip}.
-In order to terminate the DPG algorithm for any combinations of $Y^k_i$ and $\epsilon^k_i$ in finite time slots without Assumption \ref{Assumption ip}, we set a maximum number of time slots $T$ on the basis of the above algorithm.
-When the DPG algorithm cannot yield a solution or fail to reach the stopping criterion (\ref{stopping_criterion1}) within the time slot $T$, we can determine that the (\ref{ADRCP}) is unsolvable.
-Therefore, we relax the (\ref{ADRCP}) by proportionally decreasing the restriction parameters $\epsilon_i^k$ for all agents ({\it Solvability cuts}).
-If the DPG algorithm terminates by satisfying the stopping criterion (\ref{stopping_criterion1}) within the time slot $T$, then we obtain the approximate optimal solution point for the (\ref{ADRCP}) and update $x_i^k$.
+In order to terminate the DPG algorithm for any combinations of $Y^k_i$ and $\epsilon^k_i$ in finite time without Assumption \ref{Assumption ip}, we set maximum iteration time $T$ on the basis of Algorithm \ref{alg:3}.
+When the DPG algorithm cannot yield a solution or fail to reach the stopping criterion (\ref{stopping_criterion1}) within $T$, we can determine that the (\ref{ADRCP}) is infeasible.
+Therefore, we relax the (\ref{ADRCP}) by proportionally decreasing the restriction parameters $\epsilon_i^k$ for all agents.
+If the DPG algorithm terminates by satisfying the stopping criterion (\ref{stopping_criterion1}) within $T$, then we obtain the approximate optimal solution of the (\ref{ADRCP}) and update $x_i^k$.